rashid-islam/fair_inference/README.md

 # Fair Inference for Discrete Latent Variable Models

-This folder provides all the source code and data to reproduce the experimental results as reported in our submitted paper.
+This folder provides all the source code and data to reproduce the experimental results as reported in [Islam, Rashidul, Shimei Pan, and James R. Foulds.
+"Fair Inference for Discrete Latent Variable Models." arXiv preprint arXiv:2209.07044 (2022)](https://arxiv.org/pdf/2209.07044.pdf).
 The code is tested on windows and linux operating systems.
 It should work on any other platform.

 ## Prerequisites